DevSnox/NewsBot/README.md

 PERMISSIONS
 -
-The bot takes the permissions, to write in the newschannel, read other channels and manage/delete messages.<br>
+BotPermission : The bot takes the permissions, to write in the newschannel, read other channels and manage/delete messages.<br>
-Commands: ['!newschannel', 'newspaper'] : ADMINISTRATOR
+CommandPermission: Commands: ['!newschannel', '!newspaper'] : ADMINISTRATOR

 Authors:
 -